Steem-FOSSbot/steem-fossbot-voter/README.md

   - add algorithm direct export and import, for backup and algorithm sharing
 - **v0.1.0**, minor version 1, soft release as app now works fully in all basic functionality
 - v0.0.11, add actual voting, update all UI to reuse API key so only have to enter once in dashboard per section, add test specific post in test algorithm section; this is a release candidate for minor version 1
-- v0.0.10, add bot API key wall to all areas of front end UI except dashboard, add stats page (currently only shows last log), add auto threshold adjust based on todays votes, some bug fixes
+- v0.0.10, add bot API key wall to all areas of frontend UI except dashboard, add stats page (currently only shows last log), add auto threshold adjust based on todays votes, some bug fixes
 - v0.0.9, add white / black list editing in UI and supported in backend
-- v0.0.8, basic front end UI set up, several improvements and changes to support it and knock-on bug fixing
+- v0.0.8, basic frontend UI set up, several improvements and changes to support it and knock-on bug fixing
 - v0.0.7, improve successful run bot reporting to http (via callback) and email with nice format
 - v0.0.6, basic metrics finished, score calculation confirmed working
 - v0.0.5, basic strategic post metrics complete